facebook/docusaurus/website/versioned_docs/version-2.0.0-alpha.68/guides/migrating-from-v1-to-v2.md

 :::caution

-This migration guide is targeted at Docusaurus users without translation and/or versioning features.
+For v1 translated sites, the migration doc is not available yet.

 :::